Sodium hypochlorite: Reduction of skin damage

-Dilute bleach baths have been used for decades to treat moderate to severe eczema in humans, but it has not been clear why they work.
+Dilute bleach baths have been used for decades to treat moderate to severe eczema in humans,.
+Still, it has not been clear why they work.
 One of the reasons why bleach helps is that eczema can frequently result in secondary infections, especially from bacteria like Staphylococcus aureus, which makes managing it difficult.
 Staphylococcus aureus infection is related to the pathogenesis of eczema and AD.
-Bleach baths are one method for lowering the risk of staph infections in people with eczema.The antibacterial and anti-inflammatory properties of sodium hypochlorite contribute to the reduction of harmful bacteria on the skin and the reduction of inflammation, respectively.
+Bleach baths are one method for lowering the risk of staph infections in people with eczema.
+The antibacterial and anti-inflammatory properties of sodium hypochlorite contribute to the reduction of harmful bacteria on the skin and the reduction of inflammation, respectively.
 According to work published by researchers at the Stanford University School of Medicine in November 2013, a very dilute (0.005%) solution of sodium hypochlorite in water was successful in treating skin damage with an inflammatory component caused by radiation therapy, excess sun exposure or aging in laboratory mice.
 Mice with radiation dermatitis given daily 30-minute baths in bleach solution experienced less severe skin damage and better healing and hair regrowth than animals bathed in water.
 A molecule called nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) is known to play a critical role in inflammation, aging, and response to radiation.
 The researchers found that if NF-κB activity was blocked in elderly mice by bathing them in bleach solution, the animals' skin began to look younger, going from old and fragile to thicker, with increased cell proliferation.
 The effect diminished after the baths were stopped, indicating that regular exposure was necessary to maintain skin thickness.

 Safety

+Dilute sodium hypochlorite solutions (as in household bleach) are irritating to mainly the skin and respiratory tract.
+Short-term skin contact with household bleach may cause dryness of the skin.

 It is estimated that there are about 3,300 accidents needing hospital treatment caused by sodium hypochlorite solutions each year in British homes (RoSPA, 2002).

 Oxidation and corrosion

 Sodium hypochlorite is a strong oxidizer.
 Oxidation reactions are corrosive.
 Solutions burn the skin and cause eye damage, especially when used in concentrated forms.
-As recognized by the NFPA, however, only solutions containing more than 40% sodium hypochlorite by weight are considered hazardous oxidizers.
-Solutions less than 40% are classified as a moderate oxidizing hazard (NFPA 430, 2000).
+Despite this, sodium hypochlorite solutions are not classified as oxidizers by the NFPA as "sodium hypochlorite solutions do not readily yield oxygen or other oxidizing gases and do not initiate or promote combustion of combustible materials".

 Household bleach and pool chlorinator solutions are typically stabilized by a significant concentration of lye (caustic soda, NaOH) as part of the manufacturing reaction.
 This additive will by itself cause caustic irritation or burns due to defatting and saponification of skin oils and destruction of tissue.
-The slippery feel of bleach on skin is due to this process.
+The slippery feel of bleach on the skin is due to this process.